Root Beer BBQ Sauce

 Total Time 45 minutes

-Root Beer BBQ Sauce is an easy recipe for a finger-lickin good barbecue sauce.
-Sweet and tangy bbq sauce made from scratch, perfect for dunking or grilling!
+Root Beer BBQ Sauce is a great recipe for a finger-lickin good barbecue sauce.
+It is sweet and tangy and is easy to make from scratch!

 One bite of Root Beer BBQ Chicken and you’ll know why cola bbq sauce is a Southern tradition!
 This homemade Root Beer Barbecue Sauce still uses a full cup of root beer without any ketchup or bottled BBQ sauce.
 This kid friendly BBQ sauce is packed with flavor!

 A can of your favorite root beer makes this sauce sweet and slightly tangy with hints of the vanilla molasses flavor that makes root beer so delicious!
-The sweetness of Root Beer BBQ Sauce is balanced out by savory spices, onions, and Worcestershire sauce for a well-rounded mild barbecue sauce.
+The sweetness of this sauce is balanced out by savory spices, onions, and Worcestershire sauce for a well-rounded mild barbecue sauce.

-This Root Beer BBQ Sauce recipe is made on the stove top, simmered with cornstarch until it is thick enough for dipping or glazing.
+This BBQ recipe is made on the stove top, simmered with cornstarch until it is thick enough for dipping or glazing.
 If you like a thinner sauce, leave out the cornstarch and cook for half the time.
 A thin sauce is great for grilling mops or slow cooking.
-Speaking of slow cooking, you can make Slow Cooker Root Beer BBQ Sauce with tips in this post.
+Speaking of slow cooking, you can make it in the slow cooker with the tips in this post.

-Making Root Beer BBQ Sauce in a slow cooker is a great summer activity for kids!
+Making it in a slow cooker is a great summer activity for kids!
 They will love making their very own barbecue sauce and you don’t have to worry about any burnt hands or ingredients.
 Plus, kids tend to gobble up anything they make themselves.
-Watch them dip everything from Chicken Tenders to Roasted Broccoli in their Root Beer BBQ Sauce.

-You can use Root Beer BBQ Sauce on all your favorite grilled recipes.
-This is a sweet bbq sauce recipe that can easily burn or char, so it’s not recommended as a grilling marinade.
+You can use it on all your favorite grilled recipes.
+This is a sweet BBQ sauce recipe that can easily burn or char, so it’s not recommended as a grilling marinade.
 Instead, glaze the mostly cooked meat during the last 5-10 minutes of grilling for flavor.

 • Ketchup: If you prefer a ketchup based BBQ sauce, replace the tomato sauce with ½ cup ketchup and only use ½ cup brown sugar.